JuanCodeAtATime/famCloud/README.md

 *****

 ### Overview
-**famcloud** is a full-stack MERN app featuring a travel-themed user interface and Dropzone for photo storage.
+**famcloud** is a full-stack MERN app featuring a travel-themed user interface with Dropzone and Multer for photo uploading.

 Users can take photos and store them by continent, country, and year.
-The landing page displays the photo gallery where users can view and search for photos by continent and year.
+The landing page displays the photo gallery where users can view and search photos by continent and year.

 ## Installation Steps
 1. Git clone with HTTPS to your local machine ```https://github.com/JuanCodeAtATime/famCloud.git```.